mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 ### GitHub Pages Compatible Methods

-If you're hosting with GitHub Pages follow these steps instead:
+If you're hosting with GitHub Pages follow these steps instead.

+**Note:** [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme) is currently in beta on GitHub Pages.
+In my tests it works as advertised, with the occasional failure due to missing `_includes` and `_layouts` --- your results may vary.
+{: .notice-warning}

 Replace `gem "jekyll"` with: